haskell/criterion/README.markdown

 If some external factors are making your measurements noisy, criterion tries to make it easy to tell.
-At the level of raw data, noisy measurements will show up as "outliers", but you shouldn't need to inspect the raw data directly.
+At the level of raw data, noisy measurements will show up as “outliers”, but you shouldn't need to inspect the raw data directly.

 The easiest yellow flag to spot is the R² goodness-of-fit measure